V-Marco/rexamsconverter/README.md

 # rexamsconverter
-Functions to convert LaTex documents to Rmd rexams files and backward.
+Functions to convert LaTex documents to .Rmd rexams files and backward.

 `latex2RmdExams.R` - converts a formatted LaTex document into a folder of .Rmd files.

-`rmdExams2beamerlatex.R` – converts a folder of .Rmd files (AMC formatted) into a Beamer presentation.
+`rmdExams2beamerlatex.R` – converts a folder of .Rmd files (rexams formatted) into a Beamer presentation.

-`RmdExams2latex.R` – converts a folder of .Rmd files (AMC formatted) into a LaTex document.
+`RmdExams2latex.R` – converts a folder of .Rmd files (rexams formatted) into a LaTex document.

 You can find instructions in the corresponding folder, `instructions.pdf`.